magmacomputing/tempo/README.md

 		pivot: number															// the two-digit year number that determines which century to prepend (default: 75)
 																							// for example, 50-May-01  will be interpreted as 1950-May-01 because it was less than 75 years from now
 		season: [summer, autumn, winter, spring]	// an array of Temporal.MonthDay that determine when a season starts
-		quarter: [date, date, date, date]					// an array of Temporal.MonthDay that determine when a financial quarter starts
+		quarter: [Date, Date, Date, Date]					// an array of Temporal.MonthDay that determine when a financial quarter starts
 		format: string[]													// an array of Temporal properties that can be used to parse the first argument

 *~~~